gurugautham/SAT-Vocab-Practice/README.md

 # SAT-Vocab-Practice
 Helps you study for the SAT systematically and test current knowledge of words.
+Look at the [demo](https://www.youtube.com/watch?v=uyNY74b9Wyc) for information on the code and how the website is used.

 ### Prerequisites